-The Regulations provide that reception conditions are only available within the structure of the existing system known as Direct Provision.216 This means that in order to receive material reception conditions, an asylum seeker must live in Direct Provision accommodation and must live in the particular accommodation centre designated by the authorities.217 In designating an accommodation centre for recipients of reception conditions, the Regulations provide that a number of factors will be taken into account by the Minister (see Freedom of Movement).
+an asylum seeker must live in Direct Provision accommodation and must live in the particular accommodation centre designated by the authorities.264 In designating an accommodation centre for recipients of reception conditions, the Regulations provide that the Minister will take a number of factors into account (see Freedom of Movement).
 While the Regulations provide a new statutory basis for Direct Provision, in many respects, the transposition of the Reception Conditions Directive has not changed the existing structure of reception in Ireland.

 Protection applicants are not obliged to use IPAS accommodation and may source their own accommodation or stay with relatives or friends.
 However, to do so means that the individual is not entitled to material reception conditions or State social welfare supports, e.g. rent allowance, etc. Persons living outside Direct Provision may still be able to access a medical card in line with Regulation 18 of the Reception Conditions Regulations 2018 pertaining to the Right to Health.
+However, in practice, access to medical cards for those living outside of Direct Provision had not been facilitated.
+Following numerous complaints by IRC to the Department of Health and the Ombudsman, the HSE's Medical Card Unit recently amended their policy to enable international protection applicants who are not living in Direct Provision to obtain medical cards.
+Consequently, international protection applicants living outside of Direct Provision are now permitted to access medical care and prescription medication on the same basis as those living in the Direct Provision system.